pivotal-anz/ci-ultimate/UsingConcourse.md

 1. Add `fly` to your `PATH` (on a Mac or Linux machine you can just copy it into `/usr/local/bin`).

+1. By default, `fly` lwys tries to _target_ a local machine, so there is nothing more to do.

 ## Concourse at AWS

 A concourse instance is running on AWS at ec2-54-86-210-135.compute-1.amazonaws.com.

 1. You can access the dashboard at http://ec2-54-86-210-135.compute-1.amazonaws.com:8080.

 1. There is the same option to download `fly` or, if you have `fly` already run `fly --target "http://ec2-54-86-210-135.compute-1.amazonaws.com:8080" sync`.
-Either way the doanload takes a while so be patient.
+Either way a copy of `fly` is downloaded.
+It takes a while, so be patient.

-1. If you downloaded `fly` from the console:
+1. If you downloaded `fly` from the console (instead of running `sync`):

    1. `fly` is an executable so on Mac or Linux run `chmod a+x` to make it executable.
 The Windows version is `fly.exe`, so you can skip this step.